 Parklands Patient Forum

 Our Patient Forum holds meetings on a quarterly basis.
-The next meeting will be on Wednesday 16th September 2020 and will be a virtual meeting.
+The next meeting will be on Wednesday 2nd June 2021.
+These will be virtual meetings until further notice.
 If you are interested in becoming a member please contact Mandy Hack, Practice Manager, on 01933 396000.

 Do you know the symptoms of ovarian cancer?